BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

 BNB / USDT

-Buyers successfully defended the 100-day SMA ($ 509) for the past few days, but were unable to push Binance Coin (BNB) above the 20-day EMA ($ 552).
-This suggests that demand is depleting to higher levels.
+The BNB / USDT pair could now rise to the downtrend line where the bears can reassemble strong resistance.
+If the price turns down from this resistance, it will suggest that sentiment is still negative and traders are selling on rallies.

-The falling 20-day EMA and the RSI in the negative zone suggest that the bears have the upper hand.
-If the price breaks down and sustains below the 100-day SMA, the BNB / USDT pair could drop to the 200-day SMA ($ 436).
+A breakout and close below $ 500 could initiate the next stage of the downward movement, which could hit the 200-day SMA ($ 437).

-Contrary to this assumption, if the price rises from the current level and rises above the 20-day EMA, it will suggest that the bulls have absorbed the supply.
-That could kick off a rally to $ 617 and alongside the stiff overhead resistance at $ 669.30.
+Alternatively, if the bulls carry the price above the downtrend line, this will indicate that the correction may be over.
+The pair could then rally to $ 617 and then to the overhead resistance at $ 669.30.

 SOL / USDT